Harriott Douglas1

 Last Edited=19 May 2006

-Harriott Douglas was born circa 1776.1 She was the daughter of John Douglas.1 She married Lt.-Gen. Sir Benjamin Bloomfield, 1st Baron Bloomfield of Oakhampton and Redwood, son of John Bloomfield and Anne Charlotte Waller, on 7 September 1797.1 She died on 12 September 1868 at 45 Rutland Gate, London, England.1
+Harriott Douglas was born circa 1776.1 She was the daughter of John Douglas.1 She married Lt.-Gen. Benjamin Bloomfield, 1st Baron Bloomfield of Oakhampton and Redwood, son of John Bloomfield and Anne Charlotte Waller, on 7 September 1797.1 She died on 12 September 1868 at 45 Rutland Gate, London, EnglandG.1

-From 7 September 1797, her married name became Bloomfield.1 As a result of her marriage, Harriott Douglas was styled as Baroness Bloomfield of Oakhampton and Redwood on 14 May 1825.
+From 7 September 1797, her married name became Bloomfield.1 After her marriage, Harriott Douglas was styled as Baroness Bloomfield of Oakhampton and Redwood on 14 May 1825.

 Citations